COST TO TRAVEL TO ICELAND & DETAILED PRICE COMPARISON

 I will share with some “secrets” with you on how to travel on a budget.
 There are ways to save without sacrificing the experience.

-The bad news is that Iceland is very expensive.
+The bad news is that it is true that Iceland is very expensive.
 Actually, Iceland is the most expensive country to visit in Europe.
 But wait, don’t stop reading this blog yet!
 While Iceland is not expensive to get to (flights can be quite inexpensive), but it “is an island, surrounded by water…big water…ocean water”!

 As you can imagine, the cost of getting goods to Iceland is included in the cost of living (and visiting).
 Adding to the cost of living is the drive toward reduction of fossil fuels by higher gas taxes.
 This is great news for the earth, but not so good for your wallet (remember everything gets transported by trucks, boats, planes, etc.).
 The President of Iceland wants more reliance on electricity (easily generated on a volcanic island) and less on fossil fuels.
 Bravo!